Attention Fraternal Leaders: Find New Tools and Resources in the WebFez Library. Visit Library

 Thanks to the determination, dedication and hard work of millions of Shriners and supporters over the years, the two organizations have left a lasting impact on humanity.
 Since opening the first Shriners Children’s location, the healthcare system has improved the lives of more than 1.4 million children.
 And with the help of new generations who share this passion for helping others, the organizations will continue making a difference for decades to come.

-Meet International Patient Ambassadors Paige and Grayson
+Meet International Patient Ambassadors Carlota and Brandon

 View Transcript